Coming For Therapy

 The therapeutic relationship is a confidential one (subject to a few legal exceptions: for example, if you threaten to harm yourself or someone else, or by court order).
 At your request, information we collect about you can be shared with other medical or mental health professionals.

-By the end of treatment, you may have learned new skills to an better cope not only with the problem that brought you in, but with whatever challenges that may arise in the future.
+By the end of treatment, you may have learned new skills to better cope not only with the problem that brought you in, but with whatever challenges that may arise in the future.

 Therapy sessions typically run for 60 minutes.